VAalchemist/ireumeunAko/README.md

 ### Being half Korean and half Filipino, I took half of each greeting from each side of my ethnicity's mother tongue as inspiration.
 ```
-In tagalog, ang pangalan ko, is how to say, "my name is".
+In tagalog, ang pangalan ko,
+is how to say, "my name is".<br>
-In korean, nae i-reum-eun, is the casual way to say, "my name is".
+In korean, nae i-reum-eun,
+is the casual way to say, "my name is".
 ```

 ## For my work in progress portfolio the acceptance criteria is as follows:
 ```
-GIVEN I need to sample a potential employee's previous work.
+GIVEN I need to sample a potential employee's
+ previous work.
 WHEN I load their portfolio.
 THEN I am presented with the developer's name,
 a recent photo or avatar, links to sections about them,